Best Backpacking Sleeping Pads of 2024

 The R-value of a sleeping pad tells you how much insulation it provides – the higher the number, the warmer the pad.
 With an R-value of 7.3, the XTherm NXT is one of the warmest backpacking sleeping pads on the market.
 It’s also considerably lighter than most other highly insulated sleeping pads, so it’s a great buy for hikers looking for the best balance of warmth and weight.

-The XTherm is the pad our team members opted for when we went on a group winter backpacking adventure along the White River on Mt.
-Hood.
-We experienced frigid temperatures and several inches of fresh powder on that trip, but we all stayed warm and comfortable thanks to our XTherms.
+The XTherm is the pad our team members opt for when we head out on winter backpacking adventures.
+In our testing, even in absolutely frigid temperatures and several inches of fresh powder, we’ve stayed warm and comfortable thanks to the XTherm.

-The XTherm also has a durable layer of 70-denier fabric on the underside to combat wear and prevent punctures.
-This pad does make a slight crinkle sound when you shift around on it, but its considerable strengths far outweigh this minor downside.
+This pad also has a durable layer of 70-denier fabric on the underside to combat wear and prevent punctures.
+Its level of durability is among the best we’ve ever tested for backpacking air pads.
+The XTherm does make a slight crinkle sound when you shift around on it, but its considerable strengths far outweigh this minor downside.

 Price: $180